 You establish a joint bank account with your beneficiary specifically for payment of your funeral expenses.
 You can fund the account with the amount you estimate to cover the cost of your funeral.
 When you die, the joint account holder can pay the funeral expenses using the money in the account.

 The main advantage of a joint bank account as prepayment is the immediate access to the funds in the bank account.
-The money is more secured since the funds are deposited in the bank which is covered by the Federal Deposit Insurance Corporation (FDIC).
+The money is more secure since the funds are deposited in the bank which is covered by the Federal Deposit Insurance Corporation (FDIC).

 Totten Trust (Payable on Death Account)